-Tetsuya Takahashi is a Japanese game designer that began his career as a graphics designer, first at Nihon Falcom where he worked on the role-playing game Dragon Slayer: The Legend of Heroes, and then at Square Soft, where he worked on a number of Final Fantasy titles including Final Fantasy V and Final Fantasy VI; he also worked on the Front Mission and Chrono franchises.
+Tetsuya Takahashi is a Japanese game designer that began his career as a graphics designer, first at Nihon Falcom where he worked on the role-playing game Dragon Slayer: The Legend of Heroes.
+He was later hired by Squaresoft, where he worked on a number of Final Fantasy titles including Final Fantasy V and Final Fantasy VI.
+He also contributed to the development of the Front Mission and Chrono franchises.
 It was also at Squaresoft that he met Soraya Saga, whom he would eventually marry and work with as a collaborator.